harfbuzz/harfbuzz/README.md

 ## Download

 For tarball releases of HarfBuzz, look [here][3].
-At the same place you will also find Win32/Win64 binary bundles that include libharfbuzz DLL, hb-view.exe, hb-shape.exe, and all dependencies.
+At the same place you will also find Win32/Win64 binary bundles that include `libharfbuzz` DLL, `hb-view.exe`, `hb-shape.exe`, and all dependencies.

 The canonical source tree is available on [github][4].